 //cast to appropriate data type is required

 In POS for .NET, arrays are native data types.
 There is no need to cast the data elements to a coerced type.
-Further, arrays provide their own iterate functions to allow easy access to any and all items in the list.
+Further, arrays provide their own iterate functions to allow easy access to all items in the list.

 //use each item as needed